angular/components/src/material/chips/chips.md

 For both MatChipGrid and MatChipListbox, always apply an accessible label to the control via `aria-label` or `aria-labelledby`.

 Always apply MatChipRemove to a `<button>` element, never a `<mat-icon>` element.

+When using `MatChipRemove`, you should always communicate removals for assistive technology.
+One way to accomplish this is by sending a message with `LiveAnnouncer`.
+Otherwise, removing a chip may only be communicated visually.

 When using MatChipListbox, never nest other interactive controls inside of the `<mat-chip-option>` element.
 Nesting controls degrades the experience for assistive technology users.